Stealthy Communication over Adversarially Jammed Multipath Networks: Model

 \subsubsection{Encoder}

 Alice's encoder $\Psi(.,.)$ takes the transmission status $T$ and the message $M$ as input, and outputs a length-$n$ vector $\X$.
-If $T = 1$ and message $m$ is transmitted, the encoder $\Psi(1,m)$ outputs the corresponding length-$n$ codeword $\X(m)$.
-The codebook $\C$ is the collection of all codewords $\{\X(m)\}_{m=1}^N$, and the rate is defined as
+If $T = 0$ (thus $M = 0$), the encoder $\Psi(0,0)$ outputs a vector $\X$ according to the innocent distribution $P^{\text{inn}}_{\X}$.
+If $T = 1$ and message $m$ is transmitted, the encoder $\Psi(1,m)$ outputs the corresponding length-$n$ vector $\x(m)$ for transmission.
+The rate is defined as

-If $T = 0$ (hence $M = 0$), the encoder $\Psi(0,0)$ outputs an innocent vector $\X$ according to the innocent distribution $P^{\text{inn}}_{\X}$.
-We assume that the codebook $\C$ is public, i.e., it is known to all parties, including the jammer.
+Under overwrite jamming, the codebook is the collection of $N$ length-$n$ vectors $\{\x(m)\}_{m=1}^N$ over $\mathcal{X}^n$; while under erasure jamming, the codebook is the collection of $N$ length-$n$ vectors $\{\un(m)\}_{m=1}^N$ over $\mathcal{U}^n$ (as detailed in Section~\ref{sec:erasure}, we first map the message $m$ to the codeword $\un(m)$ and then stochastically map $\un(m)$ to $\x(m)$ for transmission).
+We assume that the codebook is known to all parties including the adversary.